Bosnia and Herzegovina in the Eurovision Song Contest 1996: BH Eurosong 1996

-The final was held on 7 March 1996 at Bosnian TV Studios in Sarajevo and was hosted by Segmedina Srna who should be a spokesperson in the Eurovision Song Contest 1996.
-All of the songs were sung by Amila Glamočak and the winner was chosen by an "expert" jury.
+Radiotelevision of Bosnia-Herzegovina (RTVBiH) internally selected Amila Glamočak as its representative for the Eurovision Song Contest 1996.
+A total of 23 songs were submitted to the competition, and 8 were selected to be performed by Amila at the national final.
+RTVBiH held the national final on 7 March 1996 at its television studios in Sarajevo, hosted by Segmedina Srna.
+All of the songs were sung by Amila Glamočak and the winner was chosen by an expert jury.

 At Eurovision

 In 1996, for the only time in Eurovision history, an audio-only qualifying round of the 29 songs entered (excluding hosts Norway who were exempt) was held in March in order for the seven lowest-scoring songs to be eliminated before the final.
 "Za našu ljubav" placed 21st with 29 points, thus qualifying for the final.